openshift/enhancements/enhancements/network/ovn-secondary-networks.md

     logical router port, to be able to send the RAs.
 Would we want these routers for other scenarios ?
 I.e. is there any reason to create them for IPv4 subnets ?
-- MTU propagation via dhcp options (ipv4)
+- MTU propagation via dhcp options - i.e. `options : mtu`  (ipv4)
+  - MTU propagation via `ipv6_ra_configs : mtu` (ipv6)
+  - the MTU attribute will be encoded in the logical switch's external ids, and will be carried to each dhcp options / logical router port as required.
-- a controller, which will watch out for `net-attach-def` and create the logical switch encoding the network.
-It must also reconcile the logical switch ports, which would be left behind when nodes are deleted
+- a controller that must reconcile the logical switch ports, which would be left behind when nodes are deleted.
+- a controller that will render network-attachment-definitions once `OverlayNetwork`s are provisioned, reconcile them if the corresponding logical has attached ports.
 - active port security on the logical switch ports(preventing both MAC and IP spoofing).